1970s Pen Tray Desk Lamp

 Designer: To be appraised.

-Manufacturer: To be appraised, manufactured for or by Massive Lighting, Kontich and Wommelgem, Belgium.
-In The Netherlands these lights were sold by Vrieland Design a company active in the 1970s and 1980s.
+Manufacturer: To be appraised, manufactured for or by Massive, Kontich and Wommelgem, Belgium.
+In The Netherlands these desk lamps were sold by Vrieland Design a company active in the 1970s and 1980s.

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.